Traditional Plant-Based Cooking

 • Once soft drain the squash or pumpkin over a sieve or colander, reserving the liquid.
 Push the squash around to squeeze out excess cooking liquid.

-Or place the squash and cooking liquid in a bowl or pot suitable for using an immersion blender with.
+Or place the squash and cooking liquid in a bowl or pot suitable for using an immersion stick blender with.

-• Add the remaining sauce ingredients, along with ½ teaspoon of salt and some pepper if liked.
+• Add the remaining sauce ingredients, along with ½ teaspoon of salt and some black pepper if liked.

 • Mix through the garam masala, along with the lemon juice if using, and season with salt and pepper to taste.

-• Cover the base of your casserole dish with the lentil mix.
-Layer over lasagna sheets and so on.
-I managed 3 layers of sheets but if your dish is deeper you may get 4 or more layers.
+I managed 3 layers of sheets but depending on your oven dish you may get 4 or more layers.

 • Garnish with chopped parsley, coriander or chives.